schappim/mBot-Gitbook/section-3-chapter-13-a-quick-look-at-scratch-on-mblock.md

 Now that you have installed mBlock on your computer, go ahead and start it, if you have not already done so.

-In this chapter you will not use the mBot yet.
+In this chapter you will not play with the mBot.
 Instead, you will learn how to manipulate the movement of the Panda sprite by writing a simple Scratch program.
 As you do that, you will learn how to use some of the most common Scratch programming blocks.

 ![](/assets/2017-03-24_16-46-55.png)